 is neither true nor good nor even necessary, forget it, and do not bother me with it at all.’

-You’re very welcome at this lecture on what ‘speaking’ really is and how it affects our inner and outer life!
+You’re very welcome at this class on what ‘speaking’ really is and how it affects our inner and outer life!
+It will take place from 16:00 to 18:00 on Friday 8th March in The Teaching Rooms, No. 6 Sidney Place, Wellington Road, Cork.